The Top 7 Bank Lending Alternatives to Consider

 A franchise is a business form that helps people who want to go into business, but don’t want to start from scratch.
 A franchise helps by allowing these people to piggyback on the success of a well-known brand.
 A company whose operating model is primarily a franchise (franchisor), lends support to those accepted into the franchise (franchisee).

-The franchisee will often be required to raise capital to cover the cost of the franchise fee.
+The franchisee is often required to raise capital to cover the cost of the franchise fee.
 However, the franchisor may have financing options available to help the franchisee with this requirement.
 Even with this help, however, a potential franchisee may need to put up some capital in the process.

 Pros and Cons of Franchise Startup Loans